These 5 states have less than 10% of ICU beds left as Covid-19 overwhelms hospitals - Local News 8

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Angela Barajas, Kiely Westhoff, Taylor Romine, Elizabeth Joseph, Mallory Simon, Elizabeth Stuart and Deidre McPhillips contributed to this report.
+CNN’s Angela Barajas, Kiely Westhoff, Taylor Romine, Elizabeth Joseph, Mallory Simon, Elizabeth Stuart, Deidre McPhillips, Naomi Thomas and Lauren del Valle contributed to this report.

 Comments